To Dance Is to Matter: A Somatic Therapy Guide to Your Original Embodiment

 Why Feeling Good Matters: Somatic Tools for Expanding Your Capacity

-Many people enter therapy wanting to “fix” something, but somatic healing focuses on widening the nervous system’s survival window so we can feel more, not less.
-This post explores how survival patterns form, why pleasure and positive sensations can feel overwhelming, and gentle practices that help recondition the nervous system toward flexibility, safety, and joy.
-Learn simple ways to reconnect with your body, build resilience, and experience nourishment—not just stress.
+Many people enter therapy wanting to fix something — to feel less anxious, less stuck, less overwhelmed.
+But somatic healing goes further.
+This post explores how survival patterns form in the nervous system, why positive sensations and pleasure can feel threatening, and how gentle body-based practices help recondition the nervous system toward flexibility, safety, and joy.
+Learn simple somatic resourcing tools to widen your window of tolerance, reconnect with your body, and experience nourishment — not just relief from stress.

 Why Healing Can Hurt More Than the Trauma Itself